matzpersson/swoop/readme.md

 Single Page App connecting to a basic php api utilising CDN based libraries, Jquery and Javascripts.
 No frameworks.

-Includes docker file and shell script for launching the docker image.
-Script  creates a private subnet to communicate with seperate mysql/pgsql database container if applicable.
-The Docker file installs php extension for mysql/pgsql depedent on the Dockerfile you choose.
+Includes docker file for launching the docker image.
+Script  creates a private subnet to communicate with seperate mysqldatabase container.

 ## Install instructions on your own Webserver